MxoDevops/Math-magicians/README.md

 # Math Magicians

-> A alculator made with React
+> A calculator made with React

 ## Built With